Playing Mastermind with Wordle-like Feedback: The First Case.

-\begin{proof} After $k-2$ rounds, the tracking matrix $A^{(k-2)}$ satisfies the conditions in \Cref{cor:1}, so the permanent of the matrix is larger than one, which means the answer set $P_{k-2}$ contains more than one string by \Cref{lemma:2}.
-Thus \Cref{prop:2} is proved. \end{proof}
+\begin{proof} According to Strategy~\ref{str}, each column of the tracking matrix $A^{(j)}$ has at least $(n-j)$ 1s and has a positive permanent after $j$ rounds.
+Thus, after $(k-2)$ rounds, the tracking matrix $A^{(k-2)}$ satisfies the conditions in Corollary~\ref{cor:1}.
+The permanent of the matrix $A^{(k-2)}$ is larger than one, which means the answer set $P_{k-2}$ contains more than one word by Lemma~\ref{lemma:2}.
+Thus, Proposition~\ref{prop:2} is proved. \end{proof}